gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 Connect the 4 wire cable to the screw terminal on the joystick pcb.
 Strip 1/4" (6 mm) of insulation off the ends of the wires and connect them to the screw terminal on the joystick pcb.

 Hot glue the joystick pcb inside the 3d printed joystick holder so that it can't move around and jam the joystick.
+Match the position in the photo below.

 Add a ziptie to the end of the wire protector, to keep the wires from being pulled out.